 I obtained a B.A.Sc. in naval architecture in 1990 and a M.A.Sc. in ship structural mechanics in 1993 both from Dalian University of Technology, China.
 I received a PhD in marine hydrodynamics from the Mechanical Engineering Department of Dalhousie University in 2001.
-Before coming to Memorial University of Newfoundland, I worked at Martec Limited as senior Hydrodynamicist and then Product Manager for seakeeping software.
-For three years prior to that, I worked as a Hydrodynamicist at the Centre for Marine Vessel Development and Research at Dalhousie University.
+Before joining Memorial University, I worked at Martec Limited as a senior hydrodynamicist and then as a product manager for seakeeping software.
+For three years prior to that, I worked as a hydrodynamicist at the Centre for Marine Vessel Development and Research at Dalhousie University.

-I joined the Ocean and Naval Architectural Engineering discipline at the Faculty of Engineering and Applied Science in 2004 as an Assistant Professor and was promoted to Associated Professor in 2007.
+I joined Memorial's Faculty of Engineering and Applied Science in 2004 as an assistant professor of ocean and naval architectural engineering.
+In 2007, I was promoted to associated professor, and in 2013 I was promoted to professor.